HLP guidance and resources

 This page contains a range of resources to help pharmacy contractors and their teams to achieve or maintain Healthy Living Pharmacy (HLP) status.

 PSNC Briefing 042/20: How to become a Healthy Living Pharmacy (HLP) and maintain that status (updated November 2020) – this sets out the requirements that pharmacies must meet to achieve HLP status or maintain their HLP status.
 Pharmacy teams must be able to provide evidence of their behaviours and activities as well as the physical environment.

-A flow chart detailing the process to follow to achieve HLP Level 1 can also be found below:
+A flow chart detailing the process to follow to achieve HLP status or maintain HLP status is available below:

 Holding a health promotion event/campaign

 Holding health promotion events/campaigns and documenting details of these are a way for pharmacy teams to demonstrate that they meet several of the quality criteria that pharmacy teams need to meet to achieve and maintain HLP status.